 While these wow factors may not be baseline requirements to compete in today’s children’s services industry, over time there is a high likelihood that these attributes will be demoted to key drivers, where, for example, the expectation will be that the curriculum or program is structured, stimulating, comprehensive, and effective.
 It’s important to constantly communicate with your customers and collect feedback on your business to make sure you’re performing not only to satisfy their expectations but exceed them.

-For more best practices and a deeper dive into customer retention, sign up to receive our 2019 Customer Loyalty Benchmark Report.
+For more best practices and a deeper dive into customer retention, check out our free 2019 Customer Loyalty Benchmark Report.